 Paste by selecting Keep Text Only

 The citation below has been pasted and corrected.
 Paste into your Works Cited page by selecting Keep Text Only.
-This way you can avoid copying over any unwanted formatting, but you will lost some necessary formatting like italics.
+This way you can avoid copying over any unwanted formatting, but you will lose some necessary formatting like italics.
 After pasting, check for and correct any errors in the actual citation.
 There are often problems with names and capitalization.
 In this example, the only issue with the citation itself is that JSTOR is listed twice.

 Select the entire citation and make sure the font is Times New Roman 12 points in black, no bolding or underlining.
 Make sure the citation is double-spaced and includes a hanging indent.
 Check the containers, which are the journal title and the database name, for italics and add if needed.